About Our Dividend Growth Newsletter

 In many cases, we may have a different view of a firm’s dividend growth potential than what may be widely held in the investment community.
 That’s fine by us, as our dividend-growth investment horizon is often longer than others'.
 We want to make sure that the firm has the capacity and willingness to increase the dividend years into the future and will not be weighed down by an excessive debt load or cyclical or secular problems in fundamental demand for their products/services.
 We scale our dividend-growth assessment in an easily-interpreted fashion: Excellent, Good, Poor, Very Poor.

 What Are the Dividend Ideas We Seek to Deliver to You in Our Newsletter?

 First, we’re looking for stocks with annual dividend yields that are greater than the average of the S&P 500, or about 2% (but preferably north of 3%).
-This excludes many companies, but we think such a cutoff eliminates firms whose dividend streams aren’t yet large enough to generate sufficient income.
-Second, we’re looking for firms that register an 'EXCELLENT' or 'GOOD' rating on our scale for both safety and future potential dividend growth.
-And third, we’re looking for firms that have a relatively lower risk of capital loss, as measured by our estimate of the company’s fair value.
+This excludes many companies, but we think such a cutoff eliminates stocks whose dividend streams aren’t yet large enough to generate sufficient income.
+Second, we’re looking for companies that register an 'EXCELLENT' or 'GOOD' rating on our scale for both safety and future potential dividend growth.
+And third, we’re looking for stocks that have a relatively lower risk of capital loss, as measured by our estimate of the company’s fair value.
 We strongly prefer dividend growth gems that are underpriced.